 Marriage and Family Therapy (MFT) professionals specialize in counseling families and individuals based on social and relationship-based problems.
 On the other hand, Licensed Professional Clinical Counselors (LPCCs) provide treatment and counseling for mental health and substance abuse issues, and may focus more specifically on treating individuals rather than couples or families.

-COAMFTE MFT Licensure Process
+MFT Licensure Requirements and Process

 1. Educational Requirements